 As I mentioned, it starts with you, the leader.
 Have you taken time to intentionally define the relationship you want to have with parents?
 Volunteers?
 Kids?
 You might want to start by doing that.

 We all know that accomplishing a vision starts with vision-casting.
 Make relationships a core element as you vision cast.
 Are you talking about it?
 Encouraging it?
 Providing platforms for it?

 Building a relational ministry starts with the leader and requires vision-casting. #KidMin #FamMin Click To Tweet

 4. Create opportunities for relationship building.

 As the leader, you are key to the design of your Children’s Ministry.
 Does your program structure provide real opportunities for relationship building between each group?
 Think down to basics, such as traffic flow and program time structures…do they enhance or hinder relationship building?
 What about your overall program schedule – are you keeping families so busy that relationships are hard to come by?
-Ask yourself questions about every little element of your program, looking through the lens of relationship building…you might be surprised at what you find.
+Ask yourself questions about every little element of your program, looking through the lens of relationship building…you might be surprised at what you find, or don’t find.